 The section is saved as template.

 Use a template in a process definition

-- 1. Create a definition in the normal way (see creating a business process and a new process definition). - 2.
+- 1. Create a definition in the normal way (see Process definitions). - 2.
 When you create a section, select Template rather than creating a new section from scratch.